 Glynneath and Cwmgwrach Historical Society

 Welcome to our website.
-Here you will find our programme of meetings for 2019/2020 and images and links for our local area and from our photo archive.
+Here you will find our programme of meetings – when we are able to resume – and images and links for our local area and from our photo archive.

 If you would like to download and print a copy of the Heritage Trail leaflet please click on this link GLYNNEATH & CWMGWRACH HERITAGE TRAIL LEAFLET